Wednesday, 10 February 2016

 − "It is difficult to answer.
 I think that if it isn’t born today, it will be tomorrow.
 My granddaughter is already on her way.
 It was not possible for us to convince my daughter to go to a hospital.
 She always says that she was born here, and without too many problems, and that she wants my granddaughter to be born the same."

 − "Then I will have to come another day to see her −a reticent cloud refused to retire from the sky awhile, only to project in her eyes, her greatest beauty.
-It was what I had always liked most of Anne-Marie.
+It was what I had always liked most in Anne-Marie.
 Blue they opened to make it echo, reflecting a second on the green of my eyes, until finally clouds, sea and my mirrors took different directions−.
 Shall we go, Nike?"

 It has sometimes been seen as a daughter of Ra; sometimes a peaceful goddess transformed into a woman with a lioness head, Bastet was to be at the birth, always protecting pregnant women against evil spirits.
-The cat-goddess could have taken the body of Telemachus, which estranged hovered there while nobody paid it any attention, as fearful before the miracle as humanity is afraid of eclipses.
-Ra, sailing victorious in the midday, surely lowered His eyes to see His seed, the deity of harmony and happiness.
+The cat-goddess could have taken the body of Telemachus, which crazily hovered there while nobody paid it any attention, as fearful before the miracle as humanity is afraid of eclipses.
+Ra, sailing victorious at midday, surely lowered His eyes to see His seed, the deity of harmony and happiness.
 And thou shalt be happy.

 − "Paul has come."